cloudcant/cantean-webproxy/README.md

-# cantean-webproxy
+# Cantean Webproxy
 a nifty little node webproxy to evade internet censorship :p

-you can import this repo to glitch.com like i have done (cantean.glitch.me), or put it on a diffrent hosting service and run;
+you can import this repo to glitch.com like i have done (cantean.glitch.me), or put it on a diffrent hosting service and run the command below after editing the config.json to your likeing;
 ```bash
 node server.js
 ```